Modernizr/Modernizr/HOW_TO_WRITE_FEATURE_DETECTS.md

 ## Polyfills

-Polyfills can be named in the [metadata](#metadata) with a simple word.
+Polyfills can be included in the [metadata](#metadata) with a simple word.
 In order to do this the [lib/polyfills.json](lib/polyfills.json) must include the description of all polyfills.

 ### Polyfill Schema